prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

   to fully manage the life cycle of Silences Custom resources, Nevertheless, this comes with a drawback as the team must be able to manage a new component in their stack.

-Additionally, Having a new component in the stack and keeping it maintained is not always ideal (said the folks at [Giant Swarm](https://giantswarm.io) the owners of [silence-operator](https://github.com/giantswarm/silence-operator)).
+Additionally, having a new component in the stack and keeping it maintained is not always ideal (said the folks at [Giant Swarm](https://giantswarm.io) the owners of [silence-operator](https://github.com/giantswarm/silence-operator)), because that would require us to fully manage this component as of any managed app (monitoring, logging, alerting etc..).
-It's really better to have this feature as part of prometheus-operator and keep it maintained and available for the community.
+Having the Silence CRD as part of prometheus-operator provides users with a better experience: there is no need to install another operator or build a system on top of it to provide that functionality.

 By Adding support for `Silence` CRD in the prometheus-operator, this will make users more flexible in terms of choosing the tool to deploy their silences and will free others from managing a standalone component within the stack.